Gmon20/gmon20.github.io/_posts/2024-08-23-audiodotcom.md

 ![Picture 1](/assets/audioFullsize.png)

+(Man, I really need to get some actual pictures for these newer posts...)

 The majority of my scores on MuseScore are now available to listen to on Audio.com! https://audio.com/gmon23/collections/musescore-dumps
 I plan on posting the audio for the scores on there from now on (since MuseScore makes it impossible to export from the app to the website without this step), so if you want to just listen to all of them without looking at the score for whatever reason, now you can!
 Fair warning